ferdinand12345/nodejs-grpc-rest/README.md

 # NodeJS GRPC Rest

-Simple package to call the GRPC function
+Simple package to call the GRPC function.
+This program was made because the GRPC installation is very annoying

 ## Installation With Docker